 Is someone you love struggling with addiction?
 Check out my online course for Surviving the Holidays When Your Loved One Is Addicted.

 Don't bring up anything else.
 It'll go better if you don't bombard them with past hurts.

-With politics causing relationship tension, finding neutral topics is critical.
-Agreeing to disagree is necessary when on opposite sides.
+With hot topics like politics causing relationship tension, finding neutral topics is critical.
+Agreeing to disagree is necessary when you’re on opposite sides.